jessebenjamin/git_oculus/README.md

 The 4th mode is a music visualizer.
 It works on the principle of Lissajous figures - drawing phase differences in the signal of the incoming audio.

-Press space to play Elixir by Brandowitsch

-Else, you just need to select a two channel audio input as the system input.
+For the 4th mode to work, you need to select a two channel audio input as the system input.

 I suggest using Soundflower to route the system audio to the input.
 Soundflowerbed lets you send the signal to an output as well.

+Try pressing the spacebar when in mode 4. for a proposed track ;)

 ----------------------------------------------------------------------------